microsoft/vcpkg-docs/vcpkg/maintainers/variables.md

 The name of the port that is currently being built

 ### VERSION
-The version of the port that is currently being built
+The version of the port that is currently being built.

+Does not contain the ["port-version"](../users/versioning.md#port-version).

 ### VCPKG_TARGET_IS_\<system\>
 Defined to a true value if building for *\<system\>*.